When You DON'T Need a WhatsApp Bot — The 5-Question Test

 - Some CRM (even Google Sheets)

 — the bot will expose the gap.
-Customers will reach out, get a bot response, then hit nothing.
-Better to build basic infrastructure first, then add a bot that serves an organized process.
+Customers will reach out, get a bot response, then hit a wall where no one is ready to follow through.
+Get the basics in place first, then add a bot that supports an organized process — not one that plugs a hole.

 5 situations where a WhatsApp bot = must have